seb-oss/openbanking/postman/README.md

 ![Screenshot environment variables](https://github.com/sebgroup/openbanking/blob/master/postman/images/postman_env.png)

-4. In the top right corner of Postman, click the environment selector and select 'SEB PSD2 Sandbox'.
+4. In the top right corner of postman, click the environment selector and select 'SEB PSD2 Sandbox'.

 Now you are ready to test.